the-scouts/por/sphinx_source/chapter-9.rst

 The permit holder is not required to hold a first aid qualification.

 e.
 The requirement to have completed a First Response course is waived for holders of a valid First Aid qualification, where the syllabus equals or exceeds that of a First Response course, including hypothermia and hyperthermia training.

-NOTE: Rule 9.56d is now for implementation by Counties, existing members will have until September 2021 to comply with the 3 year renewal of mandatory ongoing learning.
-During this time, where the revised processes have not yet been implemented locally, reference should be made to Rule 9.56d in the October 2018 version of POR.

 Rule 9.57 Nights Away Permits
 -----------------------------